cancel

 1. Go to your Lansweeper Site.

-2. Go to Risk Insights > Advanced Filter view.
+2. Go to Risk Insights > Active vulnerabilities, and select Advanced filter view.

 Check out our overview of OT asset management features to learn more.